MTE Program Online (43 credits)

 - Foot pedal with software

 - Student membership to AHDI (Assn. for Healthcare Documentation Integrity)

-The text upgrade is a wonderful option for online students who would like to study the course while away from the computer.
+While the program fee includes all your necessary materials, the text upgrade is an option for online students who would like to study the course while away from the computer.
 You may wish to purchase (with your own funds) the text upgrade directly from Career Step for $250 plus $29.95 shipping/handling.
 Just call the Career Step Operations Team to purchase text companion sets.
 Their number is 1-800-246-7837 Ext.
 702.